CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-7.md

       nvcr.io/nim/nvidia/riva-asr:1.3.0
    ```

-   > **Note**: It may take up to 30 minutes for the Docker container to be ready and start accepting requests, depending on your network speed.
+   > **Note**: It may take up to 30 minutes for the Docker container to be ready and start accepting requests, depending on network speed.

 [Getting Started — NVIDIA NIM Riva ASR](https://docs.nvidia.com/nim/riva/asr/latest/getting-started.html)